blitzdotcs/FX-Engine-Legacy-Repo/README.md

-# Friday Night Funkin Test Engine
+# FX Engine

-This is the repository for Friday Night Funkin' Test Engine.
+This is the repository for FX Engine.
 A modification of a game originally made for Ludum Dare 47 "Stuck In a Loop".

 # NOTE